You might feel fine. You might look fine. But inside, your liver could be fighting a silent battle that, if left unchecked, changes your life forever.

 But the easiest way of diagnosing it is through an ultrasound or CT Scan.

-Regular check-ups and monitoring are crucial, especially for individuals at high risk of developing the disease.
+Regular check-ups and monitoring are very important, especially for individuals at high risk of developing the disease.

 Questions to Ask Your Healthcare Provider After Being Diagnosed